Contribution guide

 Follow these steps to contribute:

-- Fork or branch - Create a fork (external contributors) or branch (team members) in the repository
+1. Fork or branch – Create a fork (external contributors) or branch (team members)

-- Submit a pull request - Create a PR to the primary branch of the repository
+3. Submit a pull request – Open a PR against the primary branch

-- Wait for reviews - Wait for at least two reviews (depending on change size)
+4. Wait for reviews – At least two reviews (team members need one)

-- Merge - Once approved, your PR will be squash-merged (all commits combined into one)
+5. Merge – Once approved, your PR is squash-merged into one commit

 Info